csjansen/SOMatic/README.md

 ### Metacluster

-`./metaClusterSOM.sh -SOMName RNAdata -Rows 20 -Cols 30 -MetaclusterStart 5 -MetaclusterEnd 50 -Trials 10`
+`./metaClusterSOM.sh -SOMName RNAdata -Rows 20 -Cols 30 -Metaclusters 5 -MetaclustersEnd 50 -Trials 10`
 This step is multithreaded, so if you have the option to provide multiple cores to this program, it can use up to the number of Trials you specified.

 ### Generate Metacluster reports and build cluster heatmaps for website